 Public mental health policy, and health and social care professionals, may also need to consider a wider range of harmful behaviours as indicators of stress and distress.
 These behaviours may signal a need for intervention.
 This way of thinking could improve access to mental health support for ethnic minority groups and those living in deprived areas.

 The full paper: Polling C, and others.
 “There is so much more for us to lose if we were to kill ourselves”: understanding paradoxically low rates of self-harm in a socioeconomically disadvantaged community in London.
 Qualitative Health Research.
 2021; 31:1

 Information about self-harm, including possible causes and how to access treatment and support, from Mind, the mental health charity.

 NICE Quality Standard on improving the quality of care provided or commissioned for those who self-harm.
 This standard (QS34) covers the initial management of self-harm and the provision of longer-term support for children, young people and adults.

-This research was supported by the NIHR Biomedical Research Centre at South London and Maudsley NHS Foundation Trust and King’s College London.
+Funding: This research was supported by the NIHR Biomedical Research Centre at South London and Maudsley NHS Foundation Trust and King’s College London.
 Catherine Polling (Lead Author) is funded by a Wellcome Trust Research Training Fellowship.

 Conflicts of Interest: The study authors declare no conflicts of interest.